confluentinc/tutorials/agentic-ai-streaming-agent/flinksql/README.md

   $(confluent flink compute-pool list -o json | jq -r ".[0].id")
 ```

-## Create a tool resource for the AI agent
+## Create a tool resource for the Streaming Agent

 In the Flink SQL shell, create a tool to access Linear's MCP server: